-Jonathan is a journal featuring short fiction by self-identified queer writers from all across the LGBTQ spectrum.
-Named after the lesser-known close friend (and speculated lover) of King David in the Old Testament, Jonathan features gay writers and their short stories in each issue.
+Jonathan is a literary journal featuring short fiction by self-identified queer writers from all across the LGBTQ spectrum.
+Named after the lesser-known close friend (and speculated lover) of King David in the Old Testament, Jonathan is published three times a year.

 Jonathan: A Queer Fiction Journal